What You Need to Know About Pipe Fitter or Steamfitter

 Time Management: Managing one’s own time and the time of others.

 In 2016, there was an estimated number of 480,600 jobs in the United States for Pipe Fitter or Steamfitter.
 New jobs are being produced at a rate of 15.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,200 new jobs for Pipe Fitter or Steamfitter by 2026.
-There will be an estimated 61,000 positions for Pipe Fitter or Steamfitter per year.
+The BLS estimates 61,000 yearly job openings in this field.

 The states with the most job growth for Pipe Fitter or Steamfitter are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.